2015 - present

 Dr. Watson is married to the former Janice Hall and they are the parents of two beautiful daughters.

 Reverend Dr. H. Beecher Hicks, Jr., came to Metropolitan in 1977 with his wife, Elizabeth, and two sons, H. Beecher III and Ivan Douglas.
 In 1981, the family was blessed with the arrival of a daughter, Kristin, the first child to be born to an actively serving Metropolitan pastor.

-With great energy Dr. Hicks led the congregation in the construction of our current facility in 1985.
-Under his leadership, Metropolitan's membership has grown to well over 6,000, with more than 40 ministries, more than 100 full-time and part-time employees, and a consolidated annual operating budget, including four subsidiary corporations, exceeding $10 million.
+With great energy Dr. Hicks led the congregation in the construction of a new worship facility in 1985.
+Under his leadership, Metropolitan's membership grew to well over 6,000, with more than 40 ministries, more than 100 full-time and part-time employees, and a consolidated annual operating budget, including four subsidiary corporations, exceeding $10 million.

 Reverend Smith's leadership and oratorical skills served as a magnet, and membership continued to grow, once again signaling a need to expand to support the needs of the church's ministries.
 One of the milestones of his 49-year tenure was the construction of the E.C.
 Smith Monument Hall.
 Reverend Smith retired as pastor in 1977 but continued to serve as Minister Emeritus of Metropolitan to his death in 1988.